BatchSource/PytchScript/README.md

 ```
 gui varName msgbox --title: Your title here --text: Your text here.
 // OR
-gui varName msgbox title Your title here text Your text here.
+gui varName msgbox -title Your title here -text Your text here.
 ```
-You can use the `--text:` or `--title:` instead of `text` and `title` to be more organized.
+You can use the `--text:` or `--title:` instead of `-text` and `-title` to be more organized.
 This will create a simple message box gui.
 When the user clicks `OK`, it will set `varName` to be `OK`.

 It also pauses the script until the user click "X" or "OK".
 If you do not want to pause the script, you can use `cmd msg * Your message here`.